Annapurna Base Camp Trek Overview

 Day 12: Final Departure

-Your 12 Days Annapurna Base Camp Trek ends today.
-Our team will transfer you to Tribhuvan International Airport for your final departure.
+Your 12-day Annapurna Base Camp Trek comes to an end today — but the memories will last a lifetime.
+Our team will transfer you to Tribhuvan International Airport (KTM) for your final departure.

 Altitude: Kathmandu – 1,300m / 4,260ft